NieneB/InternshipReport/index.md

 For also on this main idea some variations can be made, these will be listed here.

-- Soil properties as colors of the fields.
+- Soil properties as colours of the fields.
 Or pattern of the specific soil type.
 Like stones, clay, sand etc.
-Giving colors or patterns to the fields according to the soil property.
+Giving colours or patterns to the fields according to the soil property.
 Like a *Stonefield* or *Redfield*.

 - Pop-ups with explanations and texts.
 Linking field-names to textual explanation, adding pictures of the surroundings and landscape characteristics.
 Vegetation types, animal occurrence.

 - Adding pictures or symbols of vegetation types and animals on the transect line.
 As well as houses to indicate towns and cities.
-Water bodies as blue dips in the transect line.Give more explanation per category or field-name type.
+Water bodies as blue dips in the transect line.
+Give more explanation per category or field-name type.
 Include pictures of trees, shrubs, plants or animals with which the field name is connected.

 - Creating a small 3d landscape by adding multiple transect lines, stacked in front of each other.